VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

 .. code-block:: python

-    ExtractUniqueValues(HDF5_File,Key)
+    ExtractUniqueValues(bpl_File,Key)

 where:

-*HDF5_File* is the name of the HDF5 file
+*bpl_File* is the name of the bpl file

 *Key* is the name of the particular variable you are extracting the units from.

-**CreateHDF5File**
+**CreatebplFile**
 ------------------
-CreateHDF5File is a function that creates an HDF5 file from the input file that is passed to the function.
+CreatebplFile is a function that creates an bpl file from the input file that is passed to the function.
 This is mainly used if you forgot to run bigplanet or want to run all the code for bigplanet in module format

 .. code-block:: python

-    CreateHDF5File(inputfile)
+    CreatebplFile(inputfile)

 where: